Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 └─sdd2   8:50   1   3.7M  0 part
 ```

 One trick is to execute `lsblk` before you insert the USB drive, and then again with the USB drive inserted.
-The device name is the one that show up.
-Dismount any partitions of the UBS drive if they are mounted with `umount`.
+The device name of the USB drive is the new one that show up.
+Dismount any partitions of the UBS drive if they are mounted with `umount`, in some systems partitions are mounted automatically when you insert removable drives.

 Use `dd` to copy the installation ISO image into the USB drive. `sdX` is the device name of the USB drive, substitute the `X` with the appropiate letter. **BE CAREFUL** `dd` is a destructive command that will erase all the contents of the USB drive.
 If you specify the wrong device name you can wipe the hard disk of your computer.
 The `sync` command after `dd` is not strictly necessary but better safe than sorry.